Chicago Hipster's Guide to a Day in Aurora

 - 418 Palace St, Miller House, 1906, Queen Anne style (17)

 Optional: for a .75-mile longer tour covering the west side of this historic neighborhood, complete numbers 1-15 on the map.

 relax over craft beer

 205 N Broadway, Aurora

 from Tanner Historic District: a 7-minute (1 mile) bike ride

-Built in 1855, the former C.B. & Q. Roundhouse (now known as Walter Payton’s Roundhouse Complex, thanks to the former Chicago Bear's vision and investment) is the only full-stone roundhouse still standing in the United States.
+Built in 1855, the former C.B. & Q. Roundhouse (later known as Walter Payton’s Roundhouse Complex, thanks to the former Chicago Bear's vision and investment), today's Two Brothers Roundhouse is the only full-stone roundhouse still standing in the United States.
 It is listed on the National Register of Historic Places.

 Bikes can be returned to the Riveredge Park Zagster station before boarding a train at the Aurora Transportation Center, both within .3 miles of Two Brothers.

 Pin it to your favorite hipster travel board!

 Did Aurora surprise you?
 Did you learn anything new?